Vidrow/Vidrow/README.md

 # 💫 About Me:
 Hi there!
 My name is Hamza Ansari and I'm an electronics engineer.
-In my free time, I enjoy developing new projects and playing with data.
+I enjoy developing new projects and playing with data.
 I'm also interested in web development and data science, and I'm always looking for ways to improve my skills and become a better engineer.
 When I'm not working or tinkering with new technologies, I enjoy spending time outdoors and staying active.
 Thanks for stopping by my page!

 ## 🌐 Socials: